Learning Styles & Preferences to Help Your Child Learn Better

 A good visual representation of these additional factors was created by Susan Rundle in the following graphic.
 It used with permission.

-Go ahead and read through the different pieces of this different learning styles assessment to see what you’ll find out if your child takes the Dunn and Dunn inventory.
-When you see how different social, physical, and emotional components affect your child’s learning, I think you’ll see the value in having your child take this assessment.
+Go ahead and read through the different pieces of this different learning styles assessment.
+When you see how different social, physical, and emotional components affect your child’s learning, I think you’ll see the value in building a great learning environment for your child.

 This applies whether your child is being homeschooled or in public school.
 These different learning styles components affect your child’s learning no matter where he is schooled.
 If you homeschool, of course you can build the perfect learning environment more easily.